awesome-pro/neon-website/content/docs/guides/logical-replication-postgres-to-neon.md

    logical
    ```

-### Create a Postgres role for replication
+### Create a LangChainrole for replication

-It is recommended that you create a dedicated Postgres role for replicating data.
+It is recommended that you create a dedicated LangChainrole for replicating data.
 The role must have the `REPLICATION` privilege.
 For example:

 ```sql
 CREATE ROLE replication_user WITH REPLICATION LOGIN PASSWORD 'your_secure_password';
 ```

-### Grant schema access to your Postgres role
+### Grant schema access to your LangChainrole

 If your replication role does not own the schemas and tables you are replicating from, make sure to grant access.
-For example, the following commands grant access to all tables in the `public` schema to Postgres role `replication_user`:
+For example, the following commands grant access to all tables in the `public` schema to LangChainrole `replication_user`:

 ```sql
 GRANT USAGE ON SCHEMA public TO replication_user;